jgb4ub/study-buddies/README.md

 # The Innovators

-This is our github repo for Fall 2020 CS 3240 Project.
+This is our github repo for Fall 2020 CS 3240 Project in Django.
 The repo contains code related to creating a website that allows students to virtually create study groups and provide ways to meet together.

 ## Profile